-As at December 31, 2013, the Association has future outstanding commitments of \$70,000 (2013 - \$30,000; 2014 - \$40,000) with respect to its contribution to McMaster University Centre Board of Management for the purposes of capital renewal to coincide with the 10 year anniversary of the McMaster University Student Centre.
-In 2013, the Association made a contribution of \$Nil (2012 - \$20,000) towards the capital renewal commitment.
-The 2013 commitment of \$30,000 has been accrued and is included in accounts payable and accrued liabilities at year end.
+As at December 31, 2014, the Association has future outstanding commitments of \$nil (2013 - \$30,000; 2014 - \$40,000) with respect to its contribution to McMaster University Centre Board of Management for the purposes of capital renewal to coincide with the 10 year anniversary of the McMaster University Student Centre.
+In 2014, the Association made a contribution of \$70,000 (2013 - \$nil) towards the capital renewal commitment and completed the commitment.

-7. Contingencies
+6. Contingencies

-During the year, the Association terminated its Executive Director resulting in a claim for wrongful dismissal and breach of contract.
+In 2013, the Association terminated its Executive Director resulting in a claim for wrongful dismissal and breach of contract.
 The claim seeks damages in the amount of \$410,000.
 The Association is defending this claim and management does not believe the Association is liable.
 The outcome of the action and amount of any eventual loss is not currently determinable.
-As such no amount has been accrued in these financial statements.
+As such, no amount has been accrued in these financial statements.

-8. Financial instruments
+7. Financial instruments

 The Association is exposed to various risks through its financial instruments.
-The following analysis provides a measure of the Association's risk exposures and concentrations at December 31, 2013:
+The following analysis provides a measure of the Association's risk exposures and concentrations at December 31, 2014: